franklovefrank/stocks-sentiment-analysis/README.md

 ## Setup Instructions

-### 1. Setup Bluesky API
+### Setup Bluesky API

-1. **Create a Bluesky Developer Account:**
+1. **Obtain Bluesky Access Token**
-   - Visit the [Bluesky developer portal](https://docs.bsky.app/docs/get-started) and sign up for an account.

-2. **Obtain API Credentials:**
-   - After signing up, navigate to the API section and generate an API token.

-3. **Configure API Token:**
-   - Store your API token securely.
-You'll need to provide it when running the app.
+   - Bluesky does not have a webpage to get API keys yet.
+To generate a token, you can follow the instructions [here](https://docs.bsky.app/docs/api/com-atproto-server-create-session)

-### 2. Setup Google Cloud Natural Language API
+### Setup Google Cloud Natural Language API

 1. **Create a Google Cloud Account:**
    - Sign up for a Google Cloud account at [Google Cloud Console](https://console.cloud.google.com/).